QF-tuner: Breaking Tradition in Reinforcement Learning: Introduction

-\Gls{rl} involves selecting the actions that achieve the maximum rewards in each state of the problem's environment.
-This behavior is learned through interactions with the environment by observing its trial-and-error responses.
-It is similar to how children explore their surroundings and discover the actions that lead to goal achievement~\cite{rl}.
-Q-learning is considered a standard algorithm in~\gls{rl}, which is model-free off-policy, widely used, and simple to implement to solve finite~\glspl{mdp}. \gls{rl} algorithms solve problems, such as gaming, controlling, and scheduling, by moving from one state to another based on an approximating action-value function in the problem's environment to select the optimal action that make a correct decision in the current state~\cite{rl_app1,rl_app2}.
-The process of approximating the action-value function is repeated several episodes to increase the reward and find the optimal policy~\cite{mdp}.
-The~\gls{fox} is a recently proposed metaheuristic optimization algorithm that takes inspiration from nature by mimicking how foxes hunt prey~\cite{fox}.
-However, in~\gls{rl} algorithms, hyperparameters are set before learning that controls the learning process.
-They affect how the algorithm explores and learns from the environment, such as the learning rate, discount factor, and exploration strategy~\cite{hp,foxann}.
+The~\gls{fox} is a recent optimization algorithm proposed by Mohammed and Rashid in 2022.~\gls{fox} inspired by the behaviors of red foxes, such as walking, jumping, and hunting for prey.
+This algorithm mathematically simulates these natural behaviors.
+It works as a population-based, where multiple independent agents, known as~\glspl{fa}, explore potential solutions.~\gls{fox} has shown superior performance compared to established optimization algorithms like PSO, GA, GWO, FDO, and WOA~\cite{fox}.
+However, in~\gls{rl} algorithms, hyperparameters are set before the beginning of learning process.
+They used to control the learning behavior of the~\gls{rl} algorithm.
+They affect how the algorithm explores and exploit within the environment, such as the learning rate and discount factor~\cite{hp,foxann}.
 While~\gls{rl} algorithms can yield maximum rewards; they require overhead tuning the hyperparameter to achieve optimum performance~\cite{hp2}.
 The difficulty is in determining the most effective values for each hyperparameter, as even minor adjustments might influence the learning process in any~\gls{rl} algorithm.
-However, manual hyperparameter tuning can be complex and time-intensive.
+However, manual or random hyperparameter tuning can be complex and time-intensive process.
 Several methods have been suggested for hyperparameter tuning manually, randomly, or semi-automatic adjusting values for each parameter~\cite{hp_summary}.
-Nevertheless, these methods may not generally apply to all~\gls{rl} problems due to environmental variables and conditions variations.
+Furthermore, these methods may not generally apply to all~\gls{rl} problems due to environmental variables and conditions variations.